Easy Beef Chili

 This post may contain affiliate links.
 See our disclosure policy.

 Easy Beef Chili is the dinner I make when I want something warm and filling without babysitting a pot all afternoon.
-Ground beef, canned tomatoes, and two cans of beans simmer together into a thick, spoonable dinner in under an hour, all in one pot.
+Ground beef, canned tomatoes.
+Two cans of beans simmer together into a thick, spoonable dinner in under an hour, all in one pot.

 The step that actually makes this taste like more than a can of tomatoes and some ground beef is blooming the spices.
-Chili powder and cumin get stirred straight into the hot beef fat for a minute before any liquid goes in, and that short toast wakes up flavors that stay flat and dusty if you just dump them into simmering liquid.
+Chili powder and cumin get stirred straight into the hot beef fat for a minute before any liquid goes in.
+That short toast wakes up flavors that stay flat and dusty if you just dump them into simmering liquid.

 Why You’ll Love This Recipe